Facts about Amsterdam and the Netherlands

 For more detailed information, please visit this page.

-If you should need a visa, please apply early enough to allow sufficient handling time to the authorities.
-You may ask the EULAR Organising Secretariat for an official letter of invitation (proof of registration required)
+If you should need a visa, please apply early enough to allow sufficient handling time for the authorities.
+You may ask the EULAR Organising Secretariat for an official letter of invitation (proof of registration required).